 Victoria College provides two math pathways for students, depending on their long-term goals.
-Students who plan to major in science, math, or business should choose the STEM pathway.
+Students who plan to major in science, math, or business should choose the Algebraic/Calculus pathway.
 Other students may opt for the non-STEM pathway.
-In the STEM pathway, Victoria College provides two levels of developmental education courses and/or NCBOs for those students who need additional preparation for college-level algebraic-intensive math courses.
-In the non-STEM pathway, Victoria College provides a developmental education course and/or NCBOs for those students who need additional preparation for college-level nonalgebraic-intensive math courses.
-See page 191 for more details about college readiness in math.
+In the STEM pathway, Victoria College provides two levels of non-algebraic pathway and/or NCBOs for those students who need additional preparation for college-level algebraic-intensive math courses.
+In the non-STEM pathway, Victoria College provides a nonalgebraic pathway and/or NCBOs for those students who need additional preparation for college-level non-algebraic-intensive math courses.
+See page 131 for more details about college readiness in math.